Loading...

 No strategies meet current entry criteria.

 Amazon (AMZN) operates in the Consumer Discretionary sector and has actively traded listed options.
-IV Rank 31% is 5pp below the Consumer Discretionary sector median of 36%.
-See Walls for support and resistance levels.
+IV Rank 33% is 21pp below the Consumer Discretionary sector median of 54%.
+AMZN put/call walls.

 No strategies meet entry criteria.
 Consider waiting for better conditions.